Master of Public Administration - Emergency Management & Homeland Security

-Features: Courses blend theory and practice — often "adopting" agencies to give students hands-on experience in assisting and advancing public service.
-Students seek internship opportunities to match their career path as well as to give meaningful help to public service entities.
+Features: Courses blend theory and practice — often "adopting" agencies to give students hands-on experience in public service.
+Students seek internship opportunities to match their career path as well as help public service entities.

-The M.P.A. with a concentration in Emergency Management & Homeland Security prepares students for meaningful careers in public safety such as intelligence analyst (FBI, CIA, DEA, NCIS, etc.), emergency management supervisor or federal agent.
+The Master of Public Administration with a focus in Emergency Management & Homeland Security prepares students for meaningful careers in public safety such as intelligence analyst (FBI, CIA, DEA, NCIS, etc.), emergency management supervisor or federal agent.

 - Study the components of a Christian worldview, and compare these components to the philosophical underpinnings of competing worldviews.

 - Explore the Constitution and other dynamics of the political history of the U.S., including the leadership provided by the presidency and Congress.

 - Analyze, from a theoretical and practical viewpoint, local, state and national legislative processes and the role of the Executive Branch at these levels in implementing policies and laws.